feedly/sample-customer-scripts/integrations/opencti/readme.md

 ## Scheduling the Script

 If you want to run this script automatically at regular intervals, you can set up a task scheduler.

-### Windows

-You can use Task Scheduler:

-1. Open Task Scheduler.
-2. Create a new task.
-3. In the task settings, set the action to start a program.
-4. For the program/script, enter the path to your Python executable.
-For the arguments, enter the path to the script.
-Both paths should be enclosed in quotes if they contain spaces.

 ### Unix-like systems (Linux, MacOS)